HLgitrepo/constitution/constitution.md

 ### ii.
 Shield managing, driving, or attacking against members, allies or neutrals outside of pvp event.
 ### iii.
 Impersonation of people or clans.
 ### iv.
 Ignoring legitimate battle orders from a higher-ranked commander during battle.
 ### v.
-Knowingly or willingly helping proscribed people.
+Knowingly and willingly helping proscribed people.
+- After reciving a direct notification from any HL member it can be considered from then on that they "know" of the proscribed status.
 ### vi.
 Knowingly, intentionally, and willingly lying to or deceiving the assembly or any person/group it has delegated power to in a manner that harms HL or obstructs someone using the powers granted to them when such person/group is acting in their official capacity.
 ### vii.
 Bribing or blackmailing the assembly or any person/group it has delegated power to.
 ### viii.
 Purposely and maliciously destroying, obstructing, or altering evidence of a crime.